Main

 Auggie: Encouraging Effortful Communication through Handcrafted Digital Experiences

 Lei Zhang*, Tianying Chen*, Olivia Seow*, Tim Chong, Sven Kratz, Yu Jiang Tham, Andrés Monroy-Hernández, Rajan Vaish, and Fannie Liu.
-(CSCW 2022)

 Digital communication is often brisk and automated.
 From auto-completed messages to “likes,” research has shown that such lightweight interactions can affect perceptions of authenticity and closeness.
 On the other hand, effort in relationships can forge emotional bonds by conveying a sense of caring and is essential in building and maintaining relationships.
 To explore effortful communication, we designed and evaluated Auggie, an iOS app that encourages partners to create digitally handcrafted Augmented Reality (AR) experiences for each other.